Breath of Fresh Air with Solid JS and Fable.Solid

 The Alfonso Garcia-Caro Answer

-When I was struggling with all this, I got a suggestion to look into SolidJS as Alfonso announced SolidJS binding.
-Alfonso does release a thing or two every year, it is hard to follow up with his every new release.
-But, when I look at it, it was an AHA moment for me.
-SolidJS person brings back the beauty of KnockoutJS from the past and mixed it in ReactJS syntax.
-SolidJS is an awesome library, that not only includes UI but also state management in it.
+When I was struggling with all this, I got a suggestion to look into SolidJS as Alfonso announced the SolidJS binding.
+Alfonso does release a thing or two every year, so it's hard to keep up with his every new release.
+But when I looked at it, it was an aha moment for me.
+SolidJS brings back the beauty of KnockoutJS from the past and mixes it with ReactJS syntax.
+SolidJS is an awesome library that not only includes UI but also state management.

-SolidJS might take a whole other blog if I write about it and the difference between React and SolidJS.
-I will leave it to users to figure it out.
+SolidJS might take a whole other blog if I write about it and the differences between React and SolidJS.
+I'll leave it to users to figure that out.
 But here I want to talk about Fable.Solid.

 It is part of Fable 4.
-So, currently in beta, alpha, and gamma style of version.
-It is becoming more and more API complete and as of now, it is not fully API-complete with SolidJS.
+So currently it's in beta, alpha, and gamma style versions.
+It is becoming more and more API-complete, and as of now, it is not fully API-complete with SolidJS.
 But still, it works.
-Here is a code sample of it from the original repo.
-You can find out more examples in the repo as well.
+Here is a code sample from the original repo.
+You can find more examples in the repo as well.

 open System